digao-dalpiaz/Dam/README.md

 ## What's New

+- 09/12/2021 (Version 4.16)

+   - Delphi 11 auto-install support.

+<details>
+  <summary>Click here to view the entire changelog</summary>

 - 07/24/2021 (Version 4.15)

    - Fixed incorrect custom theme behavior in Message Preview and Message Wizard dialogs when in Delphi 10.4 IDE.

-<details>
-  <summary>Click here to view the entire changelog</summary>

 - 06/13/2021 (Version 4.14)